Safecast/Safecast-Air/docs/README.txt

-Contains (Sphinx) source for Safecast-Air documentation
+Sphinx source for Safecast-Air documentation.
+Note, if you just want to read the documentation see https://safecast.github.io/Safecast-Air

 1. The documentation for the particulate only version of the sensor can be found in the "particulate_only" sub-directory.